Capitol State Forest

 Porter Creek Campground

 Porter Creek Campground is a popular area for motorcycle, all-terrain vehicle (ATV), and picnicking in the day-use area.
 This 16-campsite campground is near Porter Creek and surrounded by large Douglas-fir trees.
-Campers are required to register on site.
+Campers are required to register on-site.
+Download a map of the area.

 Rock Candy Trailhead